tanishjain101/GameED--Gamefied-Education-for-Rural-Development/README.md

   Track Engagement: See which activities students enjoy most Community Building: Create study groups and challenges

+#📖 Getting Started
+  For Students & Educators
+    =>Clone and Open: git clone https://github.com/tanishjain101/GameED--Gamefied-Education-for-Rural-Development.git
+    =>Simply open the **index.html** file in your web browser to start.
+    =>Create an account, select your curriculum (CBSE, ICSE, etc.), and begin your gamified learning journey!

 # 🔧 Customization
 Adding New Games:
   Add game details in the games array in dashboard.html